valhalla/valhalla-docs/add-routing-to-a-map.md

     <link rel="stylesheet" href="leaflet/leaflet.css">
     ```

-2. In the `<head>` section, add reference to the Valhalla CSS file.
+2. In the `<head>` section, add reference to the Mapzen CSS file.
 This file can be used instead of the Leaflet Routing Machine CSS file because it contains all the LRM icons, as well as additional ones for Mapzen Turn-by-Turn

     ```html
     <link rel="stylesheet" href="lrm-mapzen/leaflet.routing.mapzen.css">